jfnavarro/st_viewer/README.md

     DCONFIG_FILE = In case we want the ST Viewer to access datasets in a database we must give a configuration file with the endpoints and the OAuth access settings.
-    The STViewer will load this file in running time after it is installed so you can also edit the file after installation.
+    The STViewer will load this file in running time after it is installed so you can also edit the file after installation (this is optional)

 *   Build the application